jooyounggkim/jooyounggkim.github.io/_projects/p90_Github_Tutorial_for_researchers.md

 If you have any questions or just want to chat about version control, reach out via email or Twitter!
-Thanks to the American Society for Biomechanics for letting me host a tutorial and everyone who made it possible, either in the months of preparation or the day-of execution.
+Thanks to the American Society of Biomechanics for letting me host a tutorial and everyone who made it possible, either in the months of preparation or the day-of execution.